spryker/spryker-docs/docs/dg/dev/developer-getting-started-guide.md

   - /docs/pbc/all/punchout/202307.0/punchout-catalogs-overview.html
 ---

-This document guides you into getting started with the Spryker Cloud Commerce OS.
+This document helps you get started with the Spryker Cloud Commerce OS.
 It has been structured as a step-by-step checklist to help get you through all of the stages involved in working with Spryker.
-After following these instructions, if you still have any questions, you can access the Spryker community at [CommerceQuest](https://commercequest.space/).
+If you have any questions after following these instructions, you can connect with the Spryker community at [CommerceQuest](https://commercequest.space/).

 ## 1. Install Spryker

-For the starting point of any project, it is good to start from one of the Spryker Demo Shops that are available.
-They act as a typical Spryker installation and help to establish different types of the Spryker Commerce OS.
+Spryker Demo Shops are a good starting point for any project.
 A Demo Shop includes different sets of components that have been selected for a different type of business or project.
 Each of these options is fully functional and can be used for both demonstrative purposes as well as working as a boilerplate for your new project.
 Though each shop comes with its own pre-selected components, Spryker also offers hundreds of additional modules which can be chosen later.

 You can choose from the following options: